Stability conditions on Kuznetsov components: Fano threefolds

-\begin{PropDef}[{\cite{Kuz:Fano3folds}}] Let $X$ be a Fano threefold of Picard rank one, index one, and even genus $g>2$.
-Then the pair $(\cE_2, \OO)$ is exceptional, and the Kuznetsov component of $X$ is defined by the semiorthogonal decomposition
+\begin{PropDef}[{\cite{Kuz:Fano3folds}}] Let $X$ be a Fano threefold of Picard rank one, index one, and even genus $g>4$ over any algebraically closed field.
+Then the pair $(\cE_2, \OO_X)$ is exceptional, and the Kuznetsov component of $X$ is defined by the semiorthogonal decomposition

 \end{PropDef}